matthewtanner/ndbc-cpp/README.md

-# cbuoy
+# ndbc-cpp
-Gathers NDBC buoy data.
+NDBC buoy data gathering library in C++

 See the NDBC Web Data Guide below for details on txt, spec and cwind data this library provides.